 FROM THE LIONS’ DENS AND THE MOUNTAIN HAUNTS OF LEOPARDS –HERMON

 Hermon is a small neighborhood situated in a small valley between the neighborhood of Highland Park to the north and west, and the city of South Pasadena to the east.
 To the southeast is the neighborhood of Monterey Hills and to the southwest is the neighborhood of Montecito Heights.
-When the community of Hermon was just nine years old it was annexed by Los Angeles but more than a century later there are both Hermon residents and visitors who think of it as its own municipality.
+When the community of Hermon was just nine years old it was annexed by Los Angeles but more than a century later there are both Hermon residents and visitors who think of it as its own municipality, the “town of Hermon.”

 The spirit of autonomy was supported even in the years after the community’s absorption into a growing metropolis.
 A brochure from 1916 described Hermon as occupying “an ideal location, within the City of Los Angeles, but well removed from city vices and allurements.”
 In 1922 it formally joined Highland Park but its sense of separateness never seems to have vanished entirely.

 The main physical barrier between the rest of Los Angeles and Hermon is the not-usually-very-imposing Arroyo Seco.
 Spanish for “dry stream,” the Arroyo Seco is a river with headwaters near Mount Wilson in Angeles Forest that passes between Altadena and La Cañada Flintridge before it becomes channelized, below Devil’s Gate Dam and near the north end of Brookside Golf Course in Pasadena.
-After that it continues downward, sheathed in concrete, until it reaches the confluence with the Los Angeles River at the neighborhood confluences of Cypress Park, Elysian Park, Elysian Valley, and Lincoln Heights.
+After that, it continues downward, sheathed in concrete until it reaches the confluence with the Los Angeles River at the neighborhood confluences of Cypress Park, Elysian Park, Elysian Valley, and Lincoln Heights.
 A rather short stretch of the river is paralleled by the Arroyo Seco Bike Path, which currently begins in South Pasadena and continues south through Hermon to Debs Park where it ends.
-Hopefully that will someday be extended to entire the 40 kilometer length of the river (it’s currently only about three kilometers long).
+Hopefully, that will someday be extended to entire the 40-kilometer length of the river (the bike path is currently only about three kilometers long).

-The earliest known inhabitants of the area that’s now Hermon arrived there some 13,000 years ago.
+The earliest known inhabitants of the area that’s now Los Angeles were the ancestors of the Chumash, who arrived here at least 13,000 years ago.
 About 10,000 years later the ancestors of the Tongva arrived from the Sonoran Desert, ultimately establishing the villages of Otsungna nearby to the south and Hahamongna to the north.
-The Tongva reign ended shortly after Spaniard Gaspar de Portolà‘s overland expedition passed through the area in 1769, setting the stage for Spanish conquest.
+The Tongva reign ended shortly after Catalonian Gaspar de Portolà‘s overland expedition passed through the area in 1769, setting the stage for Spanish Conquest.
 In 1771, the conquerors constructed Mission San Gabriel Arcángel, at first in Whittier Narrows.
 In 1776 the mission was moved to its present location in San Gabriel, eight kilometers to the east of what’s now Hermon.
-A few years later, in 1781, El Pueblo de Nuestra Señora la Reina de los Ángeles was founded the same distance away to the southwest.
+A few years later, in 1781, El Pueblo de Nuestra Señora la Reina de los Ángeles sobre el Río Porciúncula was founded the same distance away to the southwest.

 The area that now comprises Hermon was located just beyond the northeast corner of the land designated Los Angeles, in lands belonging to the nearby Mission.
-Spanish rule ended when Mexico achieved independence in 1821 and the mission holdings were subsequently secularized.
+Mexico declared independence from Spain in 1810 and Spanish rule ended when Mexico achieved independence in 1821 and the mission holdings were subsequently secularized.
 Mexico’s rule would prove even shorter than Spain’s and ended in 1848 when California was conquered by the US.
-In 1850, California entered the union and Los Angeles incorporated as a city.
+In 1850, California entered the union, and Los Angeles was incorporated as a city.

 By the turn of the 20th Century, the land that would become Hermon was proving to be a hard sell for its then-owner, Ralph Rogers, who’d successfully overseen developments in Eagle Rock, Garvanza, and Highland Park but was unable to find a buy of the isolated property that became even more isolated when the seasonal Arroyo Seco flooded.